 - $1559.89 on groceries for an average of $519.96/mo

-Now, I don't know if you realize this or not, but there are only TWO of us living in the house.
-And I've never really been too concerned with budgeting food because it's a necessary item.
-Whenever we've tried to cinch the budget, we look at downgrading cable… cutting back on our cell phone plans, etc. But I think I can safely assume that the two of us could SURVIVE if we spent less than $833.12 every month on food.
+Now, I don’t know if you realize this or not, but there are only TWO of us living in the house.
+And I’ve never really been too concerned with budgeting food because it’s a necessary item.
+Whenever we’ve tried to cinch the budget, we look at downgrading cable… cutting back on our cell phone plans, etc. But I think I can safely assume that the two of us could SURVIVE if we spent less than $833.12 every month on food.
+After a few talks with the Irenas Xero Services that I employ from time to time, I had my head back on my shoulders and the confidence that I was doing the right thing.

 I’ve found several websites on reducing grocery bills and such.
 I’ll report on anything that seems to have an impact.
 One suggestion I found was to try to incorporate at least 1-2 vegetarian meals each week.
 That sounds simple enough, but I’m not about to scarf down any tofu or anything.
 So if any of you have any recipes or ideas for good vegetarian meals that are balanced (still have protein) but not all new-agey (tofu), please let me know.